Quafadas/dedav4s/docs/index.md

 It pays to have an understanding (or at least some idea of what those are), both Vega & Vega-Lite.
 It may be worth taking a few minutes to orient yourself with this [talk/demo](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators at the Interactive Data Lab (IDL) at University of Washington.

-If you are interested in plotting in general, I think that you will not regret learning a declaritive paradigm.
+If you are interested in plotting in general, I think that you will not regret learning a declarative paradigm.